 8.2 Where paragraph 4.2(a) of Practice Direction 6A applies, confirmation given on or via the online system that a party is willing to accept service by email and stating the email address for such service is also to be taken as sufficient written indication for the purposes of paragraph 4.2(a) of Practice Direction 6A, in addition to the means of confirmation specified in paragraph 4.2(b) of Practice Direction 6A.

-8.3 Where a party has indicated willingness to accept service by email (as set out in paragraph 8.2), service of a document may be effected by the court sending the applicant an email, to the address given for service by email, containing a link from which the document may be accessed and downloaded.
+8.3 Where a party has indicated willingness to accept service by email (as set out in paragraph 8.2), service of a document may be effected by the court sending the party an email, to the address given for service by email, containing a link from which the document may be accessed and downloaded.

 8.4 References in paragraphs 4.2 to 4.5 of Practice Direction 6A to service of a document by email include service by the court acting in accordance with paragraph 8.3 of this practice direction.